FAQBrowse the following FAQ to see if your question is answered. If not, you’ll be directed to a “live body."

 What We Look For

 We contract exclusively with experienced trainers, facilitators, and consultants — those with at least 5 years of recent experience.
 In trainers/facilitators we look for top-notch platform skills and a solid grounding in adult learning practices, group dynamics, and group process.
 If you are interested in training for us, we require that you have current leader’s guides and participant workbooks for each topic submitted.
-The workbook should be available on diskette.
+The workbook should be available electronically.

 We require references and, if you are interested in training work, evaluation summaries from recent classes.
 Ratings of at least 4.5 on a 5-point scale means you are in the right league.